Craig Russell (British author)

-In 2014, he wrote the book Biblical under the pseudonym 'Christopher Galt'.
-In April 2015, The Third Testament was released under the same name.
+In 2014, he wrote the book Biblical under the pseudonym Christopher Galt'.
+In April 2015, Biblical was issued in paperback under the title The Third Testament.

 Having been acquired in an auction by Jason Kaufman, Dan Brown's editor at Doubleday, Russell's Gothic thriller The Devil Aspect was published in the United States in March 2019, the film rights (under the title Where the Devil Hides) having already been acquired by Columbia Pictures/Sony.
 The UK edition was published by Constable/Little, Brown.